spinnylights/vulkan-notes/vulkan_notes.md

 [`VkImageLayout`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkImageLayout.html).
-In core Vulkan, aside from the layouts we've already discussed, images can be laid out optimally for use as a color or depth/stencil attachment (including various combinations of optimized read-only vs. read-write access for components of a depth/stencil attachment), read-only sampled image for shader access, and transfer source or destination. `VK_KHR_swapchain` also provides a layout optimized for presentation.
+In core Vulkan, aside from the layouts we've already discussed, images can be laid out optimally for use as a color or depth/stencil attachment, read-only sampled image for shader access, or transfer source or destination.
+Various combinations of optimized read-only vs. read-write access for components of a depth/stencil attachment are supported. `VK_KHR_swapchain` also provides a layout optimized for presentation.

 In general, different subresources of the same image can have different layouts.
 The only exception is that depth/stencil